SandwichGouda/Data/Data.md

 ##### STP

-- The Spanning Tree protocol is a protocol
 - In practice, it can take about 30s or 1min to converge to a solution.
 It can be even worse if you have a lot of switches !

 ##### MSTP